Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 totalMax.poll("total-max")  // print the maximum input amplitude
 ```

-Before we can run the program, we must actually provide the input audio file location.
+Before we can run the program, we must provide the input audio file location.
 Note how
 `AudioFileIn` uses a string parameter---`"in"`---to refer to this location.
 This is a __key__ into the __attribute map__ of the FScape object, where the actual file location will be
 looked up when running the program.
 This way, we avoid having to hard-code file paths in the program, and later